LauraSkak/NanoMethSeg/README.md

 '''

+#### Choosing your training dataset

+Tips and tricks: It is generally adviced to build seperate models for autosomes and the X chromosomes.
+Since the Y chromosome is generally monoploid, and any phasing of the Y chromosome would therefore be due to artifacts in alignment.

+There are many situations in which you want to restrict the data included in the HMM model training, based on what the ultimate goal of your research.
+If you want to research X-inactivation, for example, it would be more fitting to train your model only on samples that would experience X-inactivation and limit to only the X chomosome.

 If you want to limit your training to a certain set of samples or chromosomes, you can use the flags;

 * --subsample {comma-seperated list of samples found in the sample meta file}